What is spinal stenosis?

 Likewise, a bone spur or an inflamed joint from spinal arthritis can cause a blockage in the spinal canal, thereby narrowing the canal and causing spinal stenosis.
 To learn more about the common causes of spinal stenosis as well as the treatments available for this debilitating condition, read the following article.

-After years of normal wear and tear, your spinal column can lose its structural strength and become narrow, creating pressure on the spinal cord and nerve roots.
-This narrowing is called spinal stenosis. ?
+The natural weakening and degeneration of the spine with age is the most common cause of degenerative spine conditions, including spinal stenosis.
+After years of deterioration, your spinal column can lose its structural strength and become narrow, creating pressure on the spinal cord and nerve roots.

-Spinal stenosis also can cause a spinal nerve compression condition called sciatica, which is a symptom of an inflamed or injured sciatic nerve.
-The sciatic nerve stretches from your spinal cord to your feet, supplying feeling and movement.
-If it’s injured or its roots are compressed, your lower back and leg may tingle, ache, or have a burning sensation.
+Spinal stenosis also can cause the compression of a spinal nerve called sciatica, which is a symptom of an inflamed or injured sciatic nerve.
+The sciatic nerve stretches from your spinal cord in your lower back (lumbar spine) to your feet, supplying feeling and movement.
+If it’s injured or its roots are compressed, your lower back and legs may tingle, ache or have a burning sensation.